PV-Lab/bayesim/docs/whybayesim.rst

 There are plenty of tools already out there for Bayesian parameter estimation.
 What's special/useful about ``bayesim``?
 What is it good for?
 What *isn't* it good for?

 I won't reinvent the wheel of the Bayesian/frequentist debate here because many smarter people have written a lot about it in other places.
-Instead, I'll just emphasize a couple important points, the first of which is general to the approach, and the second of is specific to how ``bayesim`` implements it.
+Instead, I'll just emphasize a couple important points, the first of which is general to the approach, and the second of which is specific to how ``bayesim`` implements it.

 Probability distributions are nice
 ----------------------------------